 by Sasha Alyson

-Unicef last year announced a “global learning crisis.”(1) Unesco has also sounded the alarm: “More than one-half of children and adolescents are not learning worldwide.”(2)
+UNICEF in 2020 announced a “global learning crisis.”(1) UNESCO has also sounded the alarm: “More than one-half of children and adolescents are not learning worldwide.”(2)

 The quick answer is that in 2015, the U.N. needed to show great success for its original development goals (2000-2015) because it was seeking approval for another fifteen years of U.N.-led development policy.
 The U.N.
-“Education” goal had measured only school enrollment, not whether children were learning anything.
+“Education” goal measured only school enrollment, not whether children learned anything.
 There were loud voices protesting that school quality was getting worse, but the U.N. ignored them.(4)

 Those protests were right.
 While the U.N. promoted enrollment, overwhelming evidence shows a frightening drop in the quality of schools.(5)